The Black and Red of Apulia: Pottery from Italy’s Heel

 Apulian pottery is best known for its red-figure vases — a technique where red clay figures stand out against a sleek black slip.
 But Apulian artists took it further.
 Their vessels are busy, ornate, and unapologetically elaborate.
 Think dramatic scenes of Dionysian revelry, underworld journeys, and finely detailed drapery — often framed with swirling floral motifs and multiple decorative bands.

 These vases weren’t everyday tableware.
-Most were grave goods, placed in tombs to honor the dead and perhaps accompany them into the afterlife.
+Most were grave goods, placed in tombs to honour the dead and perhaps accompany them into the afterlife.
 Large volute-kraters, amphorae, and loutrophoroi bore stories from mythology and hints of local beliefs about death and rebirth.

 Unlike their Athenian predecessors, Apulian potters loved excess.
 Figures spilled across surfaces, sometimes in multiple tiers, and vessels grew in size and complexity.
 By the late 4th century BCE, some pieces were more sculpture than vessel — complete with added figures, applied reliefs, and towering handles.